xWredny/xwredny/README.md

 ### Hi, Jakub here 👋

-🔭 Currently learning **network/software** engineering, and having fun doing it
+🔭 Currently learning **network/software** engineering, and having fun doing it!

 🔗 In general, I Am learning everything related to computer science and programming 🎉